NEZNAMY/TAB/README.md

 * **Support** - support is provided on discord for buyers, where roles are given to verified users allowing us to know who bought it and who didn't.
 It also serves as a much faster way of communication.
 * **Feature requests** - closed indefinitely.

+**If you're a customer, please use discord for reporting bugs, especially if you aren't good at making bug reports.
+You will be provided with a much faster and higher quality service.**

 # Contributing
 If this plugin has helped you in any way, and you would like to return something back